Back of My Hand (The Jags song): Version 3 (U.K. album version)

 A third version is a complete re-recording produced by Simon Humphries and The Jags for inclusion on the original U.K. version of Evening Standards.
 This is also the version that is included on the compilation The Best of The Jags.

 Other versions

 The song was covered by American musician and actor Drake Bell for his third album Ready, Steady, Go!.
+Also covered by Alex Orange Drink on his album Future 86 LP.